Mr-Llama/2B-defenders/README.md

    * - to indicate something removed, just be careful with your markdown syntax!
 -->
 ### Version 1.0
-This is our initial release.
-We hope you enjoy it!
+This is our version 1.0 We hope you enjoy it!

 ## Credits
 * Tyler Gill
-* Mathhew Uthayopas
+* Matthew Uthayopas
 * Donavan Burk
 * Abhinav Raghavendra